 - The very first pure Landseer litter was born in Holland in 1893.

-The Landseer is a giant breed that makes a great family dog due to his calm, peaceful, and loving nature.
-This Canadian breed is almost always even-tempered and bonds well with family members, including the children (though supervision is necessary).
+The Landseer is a giant breed that makes a great family dog due to a calm, peaceful, and loving nature.
+This Canadian breed is almost always even-tempered and bonds well with family members, including the kids (supervision is necessary).

 Be warned, the Landseer drools and sheds a lot, so if you’re not comfortable with that, better rethink this breed.
 Still, the friendly nature of Landseers is endearing.
-They are tolerant of other pets and will only take up a guardian position if they sense danger.
+They are tolerant of other pets and will only take up a guard dog position if they sense danger.

 Landseers are intelligent and easy to train.
 They are mostly responsive to firm but calm commands though they may seem to be particularly slow because of their huge size.
 All in all, Landseers tend to enjoy the company of his people and human interaction.